 This is a beautiful cascade fall hidden in Pleasant Ridge, ME.
 The falls are wild and rugged, with a few good swimming spots.
 The brook terminates at Wyman Lake, home of Wyman Dam in Bingham.
 The lake is visible from the falls and is a very scenic area.

-From Route 201 North in Bingham take Bridge Street west across the Kennebec River and turn right onto Pleasant Ridge road.
+Take US-201 N in Bingham take ME-16 W over the Kennebec River and turn right onto Pleasant Ridge Road.
 Proceed to the Pleasant Ridge Transfer Station and park to the left of the gate.
-The trail to the falls is on the left and is about 1/8th of a mile or a ten minute walk.
+The trail to the falls is on the left and is about 0.8 miles.

 Cold Stream Falls

-Cold Stream Falls is a delightful little waterfall of about 20 feet which splashes down ledges into a small pool deep enough to swim in.
-It is a cool, quiet , refreshing place to be on a hot day.
-Hike above the falls to see a 200 foot wall of rock on the west side of the stream and below the falls to see the remains of the crib work of an old drop point for logs.
+Cold Stream Falls is a delightful little waterfall of about 30 feet that splashes down ledges into a small pool deep enough to swim in.
+It is a cool, quiet, refreshing place to be on a hot day.
+Hike above the falls to see a 200-foot wall of rock on the west side of the stream and below the falls to see the remains of the crib work of an old drop point for logs.
+It’s a family-friendly trail that’s well-marked.

 Upper Kennebec Region – Pleasant Ridge, Moscow & Bingham Height: 155 foot total drop

-Wyman Dam is a hydroelectric dam in Somerset County, Maine.
-The dam was built in 1930 and connects the southwest corner of the town of Moscow with the southeast corner of Pleasant Ridge Plantation.
+Wyman Dam is a hydroelectric dam built in 1930.
+It connects the southwest corner of the town of Moscow with the southeast corner of Pleasant Ridge Plantation.
 Wyman Dam is named in honor of Walter Wyman, an electrical engineer and the president of the original Central Maine Power Company.
 The dam is partly earthen and partly concrete, with a height of 155 feet and 3054 feet long at its crest.
 The dam’s power plant houses three 24 MW turbine generators.